ZEIPBR743/tallardsapartment/README.md

 ## download and extract this folder.

+Pre-requisites: Need Java jdk or jre installed

+Steps:

--> you need to save full account ledger as "ledger.html" in src folder see the document for instr
+-> Need to save full account ledger from payment portal page as "ledger.html" in src folder see the document for instr

 -> double click runme.jar